-I am an Associate Professor of Latin American Politics in the Department of Politics and International Relations at the University of Oxford, and a Fellow of St Hugh’s College.
+I am an Associate Professor of Politics in the Department of Politics and International Relations at the University of Oxford, and a Fellow of St Hugh’s College.
 I am a member of the Latin American Centre.

 My general research and teaching interests include comparative politics and comparative political economy.
-I am cureently working on a number of projects.
-These include projects on the political economy of partisanship, taxation and spending in Latin America; on the effect of remittances; on the revealed position of Latin American presidents in their speeches; together with some work on populism and the development of ideology in children.
+I am currently working on a number of projects.
+These include a project on taxation and tax morale in Latin America and a project on the political effect of migrant remittances.

-My research has appeared (or is forthcoming) in journals such as the American Political Science Review, the Journal of Politics, the British Journal of Political Science, Comparative Political Studies, Legislative Stuies Quarterly, Political Research Quarterly, and the Journal of Public Policy, among others.
+My research has appeared in journals such as the American Political Science Review, the Journal of Politics, the British Journal of Political Science and Comparative Political Studies, among others.